 - “Individualized Education Program” or “IEP” means a written statement developed for a student eligible by law for special education and services.

-- “English Learner” or “EL” student means an individual whose first language is not English and whose test performance may be negatively impacted by lack of English language proficiency.
+- “English learner” or “EL” student means an individual whose first language is not English and whose test performance may be negatively impacted by lack of English language proficiency.

 IV.
 DISTRICT ASSESSMENT COORDINATOR

-V. GRADUATION CREDIT REQUIREMENTS
+VI.
+GRADUATION CREDIT REQUIREMENTS